-Ginger benefits brain aging and inflammation, memory, attention, diabetes, adrenal fatigue, and more.
+Ginger benefits brain aging and inflammation, memory, attention, anxiety, depression, and more.
 Learn how to best use ginger as a food or supplement.

-Ginger is a traditional herb that’s remarkably versatile both as a culinary spice and as an herbal remedy.
+Ginger is an herb that’s remarkably versatile, both as a culinary spice and as a natural remedy.

 It’s most commonly used as a digestive aid, but offers a number of little-known benefits for the brain as well.

-Take a look at the many mental health benefits of ginger and learn how to get the most therapeutic value from this potent herb.
+Here’s a look at the many mental health benefits of ginger and how to get the most therapeutic value from this potent herbal remedy.